 - Pet Friendliness – 5/5

 Another great pet spot.
 You have days-worth of hiking and exploring in the surrounding hills, plus lots of space to hang out in camp.
 Also this is “scrub” desert so not alot of cactus around which is a big positive for doggies.
 The rocky ground, especially back by the hills can be rough on paws so give your pet paws time to acclimatize/harden if you’re out hiking in the area.

 Overall Rating = 4.6

 Summary: This area seems to be one of the lesser-known boondocking spots around Yuma and took a bit of “digging” to find.
 It’s a large, flat easily accessed spot ~14 miles West of Yuma and ~5 miles North of I-8 on Ogilby Road.
 Once you get to the area 2 wide, flat dirt roads take you back across several miles of open, flat boondocking landscape.
 There are also additional boondocking areas north of this spot (the entire East side of Ogilby Rd north of the railroad tracks is BLM).
 We drove as far back as we could towards the hills finding a lovely and quiet spot by ourselves, but you can choose to be closer to other rigs too.
 Be aware that the railroad does travel through the area (so, you will hear trains every now and then, especially close to the rail tracks), plus American Girl is an active mining operation with lots of trucks travelling back/forth along the road (so, park well away from the road to avoid the traffic noise & dust).
-Most of the area is very flat, firm/rocky and fairly barren, but the hills are a fascinating place to explore esp. if you take the time to discover the old mines.
+Most of the area is very flat, firm/rocky and fairly barren, but the hills are a fascinating place to explore esp. if you take the time to discover the old mines and fabulous ghost towns.
 Lots to do and see (click HERE and HERE), plus you are close to Los Algodonoes, Mexico for dentistry.
-We always have a most relaxing time here and would certainly come back.
+We always have a most relaxing time here and come back on a regular basis.